 - Sweet snacks.
-I always eat tons of muesli bars and chocolate peanuts during the day.
+I always eat tons of chocolate bars, muesli bars and chocolate peanuts during the day.
 Australians call it scroggin.

 - Lunch snacks.
-Things like salami, crackers, dried fruit.
+Things like salami and crackers.
 I don’t recommend blocks of cheese, they’re heavy and don’t last very long outside a fridge.